 Alternatives to Telerik Test Studio:

-On-demand, web-based load and stress testing for all your websites, applications, and APIs.
+On-demand, web-based load and stress testing for all your websites, web applications, and APIs.

 Pay as you go pricing with no annual renewal fees

 Gain insights into performance and identify system bottlenecks